ARM-software/connectedhomeip/docs/examples/openiotsdk_examples.md

 emulated target through the
 [Arm FVP model for the Corstone-300 MPS3](https://developer.arm.com/downloads/-/arm-ecosystem-fvps).

-You can use these example as a reference for creating your own applications.
+You can use these examples as a reference for creating your own applications.

 ## Environment setup